 LEVEL 3: More emphasis is put upon developing the leg kick of the three main strokes, frontcrawl, backcrawl and breaststroke, whilst holding a float.
 More work is done on pushing and gliding.
 Swimmers should be able to swim 10 metres of a recognised stroke at the end of this level.

-Experimenting with various floating techniques, sequences and sculling.
+LEVEL 4: Swimmers should be able to kick 10m using all 4 of the competitive strokes.
+Experimenting with various floating techniques and sequences as well as sculling is taught.
 Water safety awareness is continued.
 The initial practices for diving are also taught at this level.
-A shallow end class with an introduction to deeper water where treading water will be taught.
+A shallow end class with an introduction to deeper water.

+LEVEL 5: A focus on swimming in deep water will be taught in Level 5.
 Water safety topics are discussed.
-Distances swum will be increased to 15 metres on both front and back.
+The correct leg, and arm action will be expected to pass this level.
 More pre-diving practices will be worked on, including handstands, as well as more floating techniques.
 Dolphin kicking will be practised.

-The Rookie Lifeguard programme will inspire and embolden your child, helping them keep themselves, their friends and their family safe in the water through a range of fun activities that lead towards a series of awards.
+Lifesaving: The Rookie Lifeguard programme will inspire and embolden your child, helping them keep themselves, their friends and their family safe in the water through a range of fun activities that lead towards a series of awards.
 Children can attend from completing Level 8 onwards.
 From these classed children can move into competitive lifesaving, or becoming a fully qualified lifeguard.

-The Mini Polo programme involves learning the basics of Water Polo sport from movement, shooting and passing to more complex skills and technique.
+Water Polo: The Mini Polo programme involves learning the basics of Water Polo sport from movement, shooting and passing to more complex skills and technique.
 Children can attend from completing Level 8 onwards.
 From this class children can move on to more competitive water polo.